 Virtual College Limited

-There are many certified services providers to choose from, but one of the most interesting new specialist providers is Titus Learning – a Moodle Partner who are building an impressive body of case studies and information.
+There are many certified services providers to choose from, but one of the most interesting new specialist providers is Titus Learning – one of the top Moodle Partners who are building an impressive body of case studies and information.

 Moodle can offer great value and great functionality.
 The best solution is to work with a Moodle Partner to make sense of the huge numbers of blocks and keep up with the regular upgrades and the community’s ever changing developments.